l-arnold/tkl-nomadic-odoo/README.rst

 For a roadmap on where this appliance is heading, visit the `upstream`_ branch of the Odoo TKL build code and the release `roadmap`_ on Github

+**Notice for special Odoo Localization**

+In case tyou run a L10n Odoo Localization you will need other PIP Packages and Libs installed on your system, please check your localization support on OCA_.

 Supervised Manual Odoo Update
 -----------------------------